AhmedEzzat00/Android-CodeLabs/README.md

 <img src="https://github.com/AhmedEzzat00/Android-CodeLabs/blob/master/screenshots/lab5_land.png" width="650">                                                                  <img src="https://github.com/AhmedEzzat00/Android-CodeLabs/blob/master/screenshots/lab5_spian.png" width="200">

-***6. Testing the UI:*** in the final lesson on this unit we encounter with the concept of testing the mobile app using testing techniques, in here we perform a unit test which is the basis for of testing to use, we use it to test each component of the app working correctly when it interacts with user or getting some sort of input and produce some sort of output.
+***6. Testing the UI:*** In the final lesson on this unit we encounter with the concept of testing the mobile app using testing techniques, in here we perform a unit test which is the basis for of testing to use, we use it to test each component of the app working correctly when it interacts with user or getting some sort of input and produce some sort of output.
 `Espresso` is a third-party library they provide us with the necessary tools to perform these tests easily,` Espresso` is a testing framework for Android that makes it easy to write reliable UI tests for an app.
 The framework, which is part of the Android Support Repository, provides APIs for writing UI tests to simulate user interactions within the app—everything from clicking buttons and navigating views to selecting menu items and entering data.